aeonSolutions/AeonLabs-Site-Logistics-Platform/README.md

 <br>

-## Enterprises I was involved, as a project manager, and doing construction site management using the logistics platform stated above:
+## Enterprises I was involved, as a project manager, and doing construction site management using this logistics platform

 **Duchêne SA at the construction site**